-M/s Surajit Roy and Associates, (FRN 326099E), Chartered Accountants, was appointed as Statutory Auditors of the Company at the Board Meeting held on 14th August, 2024 which was regularized at the 30th Annual General Meeting held on 12th September, 2024 for a period of 1 (one) financial year i.e., 2024-25 in order to fill the casual vacancy occurred due to resignation tendered by M/s Ghosh & Basu LLP, (FRN E300013) Chartered Accountants, due to pre-occupation in other assignments and he shall hold office till the conclusion of ensuing Annual General Meeting at such remuneration as may be decided by the Board in consultation with the Statutory Auditors.
+M/s Surajit Roy and Associates, (FRN 326099E), Chartered Accountants, was appointed as Statutory Auditors of the Company at the Board Meeting held on 30th August, 2024 which was regularized at the 40th Annual General Meeting held on 27th September, 2024 for a period of 1 (one) financial year i.e., 2024-25 in order to fill the casual vacancy occurred due to resignation tendered by M/s Ghosh & Basu LLP, (FRN E300013) Chartered Accountants, due to the developments in the Audit Firm (M/s Ghosh & Basu LLP) and they shall hold office till the conclusion of ensuing Annual General Meeting at such remuneration as may be decided by the Board in consultation with the Statutory Auditors.

-Therefore, at the Board Meeting held on 02.09.2025, since the term of the existing Statutory Auditors shall expire at the ensuing Annual General Meeting, the directors propose to appoint M/s TDK & Co., Chartered Accountants, (Firm Registration No. 109804W) as the new Statutory Auditors who shall hold office from the conclusion ensuing Annual General Meeting to till the conclusion of 36th Annual General Meeting to be held in the year 2030.
+Therefore, at the Board Meeting held on 1st September, 2025, since the term of the existing Statutory Auditors shall expire at the ensuing Annual General Meeting, the directors propose to reappoint M/s Surajit Roy and Associates, (FRN 326099E), Chartered Accountants as their Statutory Auditors for a period of five consecutive financial years and who shall be eligible to hold office from the conclusion of ensuing Annual General Meeting till the conclusion of 46th Annual General Meeting to be held in the year 2029.